-Following the temporary suspension of operations in May 2005 for major renovations, the Hotel started, and continues, to generate positive cash flows from its operations.
-As a result, Justice was able to pay some limited partnership distributions in fiscal years 2008 and 2009.
-However, due to the significant downturn in the San Francisco hotel market beginning in September 2008 and the continued weakness in domestic and international economies, no Partnership distributions were paid in fiscal 2011 and 2010.
+Due to the significant downturn in the San Francisco hotel market beginning in September 2008 and the continued weakness in domestic and international economies, no Partnership distributions were paid in fiscal 2011 and 2010.
 During such periods, the Company had to depend more on the revenues generated from the investment of its cash and marketable securities and from its general partner management fees.
-Since we have seen significant improvement in the operations of the Hotel, and the San Francisco market in general, Justice was in a position to pay a limited partnership distribution in December 2011 in an aggregate amount of \$1,000,000, of which Portsmouth received \$500,000.
+Since we have seen improvement in the operations of the Hotel, and the San Francisco market in general, Justice was in a position to pay a limited partnership distribution in December 2012 in an aggregate amount of \$1,200,000, of which Portsmouth received \$600,000.
+In December 2011, Justice paid a limited partnership distribution in an aggregate amount of \$1,000,000, of which Portsmouth received \$500,000.
 The general partners of Justice will continue to monitor and review the operations and financial results of the Hotel and to set the amount of any future distributions that may be appropriate based on operating results, cash flows and other factors, including establishment of reasonable reserves for debt payments and operating contingencies.

 The new Justice Compensation Agreement that became effective on December 1, 2008, when Portsmouth assumed the role of managing general partner of Justice, has provided additional cash flows to the Company.
 Under the new Compensation Agreement, Portsmouth is now entitled to 80% of the minimum base fee to be paid to the general partners of \$285,000, while under the prior agreement, Portsmouth was entitled to receive only 20% of the minimum base fee.
-As a result of increases in Hotel gross revenues in fiscal 2012, total general partner fees paid to Portsmouth for the year ended June 30, 2012 increased to \$366,000, compared to \$323,000 for the year ended June 30, 2011.
+As a result of increases in Hotel gross revenues in fiscal 2013, total general partner fees paid to Portsmouth for the year ended June 30, 2013 increased to \$401,000, compared to \$366,000 for the year ended June 30, 2012.

 To meet its substantial financial commitments for the renovation and transition of the Hotel to a Hilton, Justice had to rely on borrowings to meet its obligations.
 On July 27, 2005, Justice entered into a first mortgage loan with The Prudential Insurance Company of America in a principal amount of \$30,000,000 (the "Prudential Loan").
 The term of the Prudential Loan is for 120 months at a fixed interest rate of 5.22% per annum.
 The Prudential Loan calls for monthly installments of principal and interest in the amount of approximately \$165,000, calculated on a 30-year amortization schedule.
 The Loan is collateralized by a first deed of trust on the Partnership's Hotel property, including all improvements and personal property thereon and an assignment of all present and future leases and rents.
 The Prudential Loan is without recourse to the limited and general partners of Justice.
-The principal balance of the Prudential Loan was \$26,599,000 as of June 30, 2012.
+The principal balance of the Prudential Loan was \$26,043,000 as of June 30, 2013.